PaluMacil/dwn/README.md

+# DanWolf.NET

+## Install

+This section needs a lot of work (and the whole readme in general) but in general, you clone, set environmental variables, and run.
+It will.

+## Licensing

+The license for this project is MIT but some dependencies might have Apache or similar licenses.
+General reuse isn't necessarily intended and APIs might break, but it is permissible.

 ## Roadmap

+### Section Priorities
+- game
+- file
+- visit
+- (then comment docs, tests, and README)
+- download
+- photo
+- blog
+- backup
+- landlord

+### Unsorted Thoughts
 - Friends linked to friend role if appearing in Facebook friends
 - Movie list: people in friends role should be able to vote for movies they want to see (to plan movie parties)
 - Admins should be able to do some things on behalf of others (mark that someone wants to see a movie even if they don't have an account)